fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 #### Expanding the Excise Tax

 So how can we as sportsmen increase that number?
-Well for one, if the excise tax provided by the Pittman-Robertson act was increased to 15% then that would raise the total amount to $1.5 billion annually.
+Well, for one, if the excise tax provided by the Pittman-Robertson act was increased to 15% then that would raise the total amount to $1.5 billion annually.
 Seems pretty straight forward.

 Some experts think it’s time to expand P-R taxes to more hunting and shooting-related products.